 - Your tenant has a right to be present during the inspection and you must notify them of your intention to have it.
 The notification must be sent in either of two scenarios.
 That is, when serving your tenant, a notice to vacate, or 5 days of receiving their notice to move out.

-- The walk-through inspection must take place within 4 days prior to the tenant vacating the unit during normal business hours unless agreed upon by the tenant.
+- The walk-through inspection must take place within 4 days prior to the tenant vacating the unit during normal business hours.

 - Landlords have the right to set the inspection time, but your tenant can request a time that may be convenient for them.